This Breakthrough Twice-Yearly Injection Shows 96% Efficacy Against HIV

 Beatriz Grinsztejn, President of the International AIDS Society (IAS), said that “lenacapavir for PrEP has the potential to transform the global HIV prevention landscape for people of all genders.”

-In comments to media, Linda-Gail Bekker, Professor of Medicine and Chief Operating Officer of the Desmond Tutu HIV Foundation, noted that lenacapavir for PrEP could represent a “paradigm shift” in HIV prevention.
+In comments to the media, Linda-Gail Bekker, Professor of Medicine and Chief Operating Officer of the Desmond Tutu HIV Foundation, noted that lenacapavir for PrEP could represent a “paradigm shift” in HIV prevention.

-HIV prevention options received a significant boost with the introduction of PrEP, taken as either a daily medication or on-demand.
+HIV prevention options received a significant boost with the introduction of PrEP, taken either as a daily medication or on demand.
 According to Thorne Harbour Health, as of 2023, around 75,000 people have used PrEP in Australia.
 However, issues of adherence to the daily regimen persist.

-GSK ViiV Healthcare’s long-acting Cabotegravir for PrEP, administered as a bi-monthly injection, received FDA approval in 2021.
 The new injectable lenacapavir for PrEP, once approved, could become a mainstay in the fight against the HIV epidemic, particularly for those seeking long-acting alternatives to daily medication.

-Lenacapavir is an antiretroviral medication approved by the FDA to treat HIV/AIDS., Long-acting lenacapavir—delivered via subcutaneous injection once every six months—was also shown to be effective in preventing HIV.
+Lenacapavir is an antiretroviral medication approved by the FDA to treat HIV/AIDS., Long-acting lenacapavir—delivered via subcutaneous injection once every six months—was shown to be effective in preventing HIV.

 What efficiency against HIV did the trial results show?